Checkered Ninja 2: Plot

-On Alex’s way home, a lightning bolt strikes a hedgehog, possessing it with the spirit of Taiko Nakamura, happily reuniting the two.
-Nakamura informs Alex that he has returned having a negative premonition.
-Alex finds out that Eppermint is being released from his prison in Thailand the following week due to lack of evidence, as his corrupt lawyer, Jimmy Wonta Gana destroyed the previous ninja doll containing the cocaine and killed the child labour factory owner to retrieve a list of the children who witnessed Eppermint murder Quang.
-They intend to use this list to kill every child witness and prevent his arrest.
-This prompts Alex to convince his mother, Sirena, to head Thailand and also to make Nakamura a new ninja doll body, upsetting Alex’s stepbrother Sean who wanted to go to Spain.
-Nakamura possesses the newly made ninja doll body and is angered due to its feminine appearance.
+On Alex’s way home, a lightning bolt strikes a hedgehog, possessing it with the spirit of Taiko Nakamura.
+Nakamura informs Alex that Eppermint is released from his prison in Thailand the following week due to lack of evidence, as his corrupt lawyer, Jimmy Wonta Gana, destroyed the previous ninja doll containing the cocaine and killed the child labour factory owner to retrieve the list of children who witnessed Eppermint murder Quang, plotting to eliminate every witness and prevent his arrest.
+This prompts Alex to convince his mother, Sirena, to go back to Thailand, also to make Nakamura a new doll body.
+Nakamura possesses the newly made ninja doll body and is angered by its feminine appearance.

 In Bangkok, Alex and Nakamura sneak away to the prison just in time to see Eppermint's release.
 They follow him and Jimmy to a cafe where they overhear them discussing a meet up that night at the Lucky Fucky Club, a strip club Jimmy operates, to give Eppermint the list of children and their locations.
-Alex’s friend Odysseus informs him that Jessica has been cheating on him with Marco, shocking him.
+Alex’s friend Odysseus informs Alex that Jessica had been two-timing with Marco.
 That night, Alex gets the family to eat at the restaurant located across the club and sneaks off.
-Jessica calls Alex and breaks up with him due to him not being the “bad boy” type, angering him.
+Jessica breaks up with Alex, not seeing him as the “bad boy” type.

 In the club, Jimmy gives Eppermint the list; they find Alex whom Eppermint recognises from the cafe and takes off with the list.
 Nakamura abandons Alex to retrieve the list but fails.
-Alex is about to be tortured by Jimmy but is saved by his uncle, Stewart Stardust who is on shore leave.
-Alex takes Stewart to the family, much to John’s dismay.
-Earlier on, Alex hears the first name on the list of children: a girl named Honey Bee who lives on an island near Bangkok called Koh Ho-Ann.
-Alex uses this to take John away from Stewart.
-The family left for the ferry the next morning, but Stewart tags along anyway, as there was one ticket left, which Sirena informed him of when she was drunk, apparently preventing Eppermint from reaching the island as well.
+As Alex is about to be tortured by Jimmy, Stewart Stardust, who is on shore leave, rescues him.
+Alex takes Stewart to the family to John's dismay.
+Earlier on, Alex hears the first name on the list of children: a girl named Honey Bee who lives on an island near Bangkok called Koh Ho-Ann, planning to take John away from Stewart.
+The family board the ferry next morning, though Stewart tags along with one ticket left, apparently also preventing Eppermint from reaching the island.
 Arriving in Koh Ho-Ann, Alex fails to search for Honey Bee.
-He meets a man named Jasper who owns the diving centre and is Eppermint’s interpreter who also witnessed Quang’s murder.
-Jasper arranges to meet up with Alex again when he finds Honey Bee’s location.
-Returning to his cabin, Alex and Nakamura are caught by Sean talking to each other.
-Though instead of snitching, Sean offers to help and Alex asks him to accompany them during their meeting with Jasper.
-Arriving at the diving centre, Alex and Nakamura are ambushed by Eppermint and Jimmy afterwards.
-Jimmy traps Alex, Nakamura and Jasper in the storage room and puts a gas tank on a boiler to blow up the diving centre.
-Sean saves the three before the diving centre explodes and pursues Eppermint and Jimmy who are going to the restaurant where Honey Bee lives.
-Arriving at the restaurant, Alex and Sean distract Eppermint but Jimmy sabotages the lights and kidnaps Honey Bee.
+He meets a man named Jasper, a diving centre owner who is Eppermint’s interpreter who witnessed Quang’s murder.
+Jasper arranges to meet up with Alex again when he finds Honey Bee.
+Returning to his cabin, Sean catches Alex and Nakamura conversing.
+Instead of snitching, Sean offers to help and Alex asks him to accompany them during their meeting with Jasper.

+At the diving centre, Alex and Nakamura are ambushed by Eppermint and Jimmy.
+Jimmy traps Alex, Nakamura and Jasper in the storage room and puts a fuel tank near a boiler to blow up the diving centre.
+Sean saves the three before the diving centre explodes, pursuing Eppermint and Jimmy who are heading to the restaurant where Honey Bee lives.
+Arriving at the restaurant, Alex and Sean distract Eppermint but Jimmy manages to kidnap Honey Bee.
 Honey Bee manages to run into a shed of cobras with Alex and Eppermint following whilst Sean and Nakamura fight Jimmy.
-In the shed, Eppermint corners Alex and Honey Bee but is distracted by Sean, allowing Alex to knock away his gun.
-Eppermint attempts to kill Alex but is beaten by Honey Bee.
-He tries to kill them again but falls into the cage of cobras.
+In the shed, Eppermint corners Alex and Honey Bee but is distracted by Sean, allowing Alex to kick the gun out of Eppermint's hands.
+Eppermint attempts to strangle Alex but is beaten by Honey Bee before falling into the cage of cobras.